Skip to Content

 Note

-Naming note: Some sandbox-related environment variables still use the GEMINI_* prefix for backwards compatibility.
+Naming note: Some sandbox-related environment variables may have used the GEMINI_* prefix historically.
+All new environment variables use the QWEN_* prefix.

 Sandboxing methods